-Priests who are active in pastoral ministry may register with the audit fee for one course per semester provided that permission has been obtained from the Dean of Faculty.
-Arrangements may be made through the Dean of Faculty.
+Priests who are active in pastoral ministry may register with the audit fee for one course per semester provided that permission has been obtained from the Academic Dean.
+Arrangements may be made through the Academic Dean's Office.

-Religious who are involved in the apostolate of their religious institute in the Boston area may audit one course a semester provided that permission has been obtained from the Dean of Faculty.
+Religious who are involved in the apostolate of their religious institute in the Boston area may audit one course a semester provided that permission has been obtained from the Academic Dean.
 It is necessary that the applicant have an appropriate background in college Philosophy and Theology.

-Lay students may register to audit courses in the MAM/MTS degree programs.
+Lay students may register to audit courses in the MAM/MTS degree programs at the Pastoral Center.

 B. Special Students

-1. Priests — Any priest who, with a letter of introduction from his bishop or religious superior, requests registration in one or more courses for credit in service to his own continuing education, may enroll as a Special Student with the approval of the Dean of Faculty.
+1. Priests — Any priest who, with a letter of introduction from his bishop or religious superior, requests registration in one or more courses for credit in service to his own continuing education, may enroll as a Special Student with the approval of the Academic Dean.

-2. Seminarians — Any seminarian for whom his bishop or religious superior requests registration, not in any program leading to a degree, but in courses for credit required by his bishop or religious superior in order that he may qualify more readily for ordination to priesthood may enroll as a Special Student with the approval of the Dean of Faculty.
+2. Seminarians — Any seminarian for whom his bishop or religious superior requests registration, not in any program leading to a degree, but in courses for credit required by his bishop or religious superior in order that he may qualify more readily for ordination to priesthood may enroll as a Special Student with the approval of the Academic Dean.

 3. Lay Students — Lay students may enroll as non-degree credit students in the MAM/MTS degree programs.
 These credits may be transferred to other institutions by requesting an official transcript.
-Students intent on matriculating into a MAM or MTS degree program at Saint John's Seminary should note that only a maximum of twelve credits earned as a non-degree student will be accepted toward their degree program.
+Students intent on matriculating into the MAM or MTS degree program should note that only a maximum of twelve credits earned as a non-degree student will be accepted toward their degree program.